 7. Cosplay is versatile.

-6. Cosplay is creative.
+6. Dressing up is creative.

 Whether you’re planning, creating or purchasing your costume, you’re getting ample opportunities to be creative.
 Showcase your imagination as you pull together disparate elements to create a whole new version of your favorite characters.